 How would you behave if you knew you had the virus?
 There are increasing reports of young people carrying the virus and having zero or very mild symptoms.
 Further, the incubation period is 14 days, so you could be carrying the disease and not know it.
 If you go about business as usual, you could be unknowingly spreading it to others, like our parents or people with weakened immune systems (like my partner).
 First and foremost, be a considerate person, and act like you have the virus.
 This mindset should guide all of your choices moving forward.

 While most place are open for tourists right now, it still might not be time to head out on a road trip.
 Before decide to go anywhere, you have the responsibility to check with the local governments in the areas you want to visit to see if visitors are welcome.
 Rural communities do not have the supplies to handle an influx of visitors.
 Small-town grocery stores and gas stations have limited access to resupply, and they’re experiencing greater shortages due to an influx of non-resident visitors using this “free time” as a chance to road trip.

 Even more importantly, these rural communities do not have the medical resources or facilities to handle an outbreak.
 For example, the town of Moab, Utah only has 3 ventilators and 17 hospital beds.
 If this small town (home of Arches National Park and Canyonlands National Park) were to have an outbreak, they simply do not have the resources and equipment to survive.
 Their back-up plan is to airlift patients to major hospitals several hours away.

 Back in March, the town of Moab had to shut down all non-essential businesses and the national parks, because they had record-breaking numbers of visitors to their national parks despite their requests urging visitors to stay away.

 Please, do what you can to reduce the chance of spreading the virus and causing more distress.
-The best thing to do is to stay local in your town.
+The best thing to do is to stay local and hike in your town.
 Besides, some of the greatest gems are right in our own backyard.